NoroffFEU/development-platforms/src/content/docs/frameworks/Tauri/tauri-case-study.md

 ## Introduction

-Tauri is an open-source framework for building lightweight, secure, and cross-platform desktop applications with web technologies like HTML, CSS, and JavaScript.
-By utilizing a Rust-based backend and native web renderers, Tauri combines efficiency, performance, and strong memory safety.
+Tauri is an open-source framework for building lightweight, secure, and cross-platform desktop applications using web technologies like HTML, CSS, and JavaScript.
+At its core, Tauri leverages Rust, a systems programming language whose focus on memory safety—without relying on a garbage collector—makes it an excellent fit for Tauri's backend.
+This enables efficient resource management and robust security.
+By combining Rust with native web renderers, Tauri provides developers with a modern, high-performance alternative to frameworks like Electron, offering significantly reduced application size and improved execution speed.

-Since its launch, Tauri has emerged as a competitive alternative to frameworks like Electron, offering a modern solution for developers prioritizing security and cross-platform compatibility.
+Since its launch, Tauri has become a popular choice for developers seeking a secure and efficient solution for cross-platform application development.

 ## Brief History